 It is true – some places feel more ominous than others.
 While I adore a city like New Orleans, there is a certain voodoo-like vibe dripping beneath the banal surface.
 If you’ve been there, you probably know what I’m talking about.
 Some would simply define this as “historical character,” although I think there’s more to it than that.
 I’m not suggesting some sixth-sense thing going on here, although I have always felt that some people are more tapped into the spiritual energy of a place—whether negative or positive.

 Photography is all about personal interpretation.
 Unless our goal is pure documentation, we should always strive to infuse a bit of ourselves into each photograph—even if we can’t change the inherent nature of the subject that we are photographing.

-It goes with saying that if we don’t connect with our subject matter our viewers most likely won’t connect with our photos.
+It goes without saying that if we don’t connect with our subject matter our viewers most likely won’t connect with our photos.
 If we don’t feel any passion for the subject, it will show.
 The first step in connecting then, is to ask ourselves this one very basic question: how does the subject make me feel?

 Some possible answers might include: this place feels magical and mysterious; this place is wild and alive; this place reminds me of my childhood; this place scares me; this place is serene and contemplative.
 Sometimes our sense of place merely describes what we’re observing on the surface as a first impression.
 Other times, we can dig a little deeper, allowing the emotion we are feeling “from simply being there” to bubble up to the surface.